dell/omnia/docs/source/Overview/NetworkTopologies/dedicated.rst

 Network Topology: Dedicated Setup
 =================================

+.. note:: The following diagram is for representational purposes only.

 .. image:: ../../images/Dedicated_NT.png

-In a **Dedicated Setup**, all the cluster nodes (head, login, and compute) have dedicated iDRAC connection.
+In a **Dedicated Setup**, all the cluster nodes (head, compute, and login [optional]) have dedicated iDRAC connection.

-* **Public Network (Blue line)**: This indicates the iDRAC network which is connected to the external public network.
+* **Public Network (Blue line)**: This indicates the external public network which is connected to the internet.
+NIC2 of the Control plane, Head node, and Login node [optional] is connected to the public network.

-* **iDRAC Network (Red line)**: This indicates the private iDRAC network used by the control plane to control the cluster nodes using out-of-band management.
+* **BMC Network (Red line)**: This indicates the private BMC (iDRAC) network used by the control plane to control the cluster nodes using out-of-band management.

-* **Cluster Network (Green line)**: This indicates the admin network utilized by Omnia to provision the cluster nodes.
+* **Admin Network (Green line)**: This indicates the admin network utilized by Omnia to provision the cluster nodes.
+NIC1 of all the nodes are connected to the private switch.

-* **InfiniBand (IB) Network (Yellow line)**: The network used by the applications on the cluster nodes to communicate among each other.
+* **IB / Additional Ethernet Network (Yellow line)**: This indicates the Infiniband (IB) or the additional ethernet network used by applications on the cluster nodes to communicate among each other, using Mellanox or high-speed ethernet switch.
+Control plane connectivity is optional for this switch.

 **Recommended discovery mechanism**